Tuesday–Sunday | 11am–10pm

 Artwork at Alta

 In 2015, Catherine Wagner was commissioned by Andy and Deborah Rappaport to photograph the transformation of the 1275 Minnesota Street building.
 She constructed photographs and made transitory sculptures as the skeletal space became a structured environment throughout the year.
 Wagner’s installation at Alta utilizes photographs that she created during the construction of the 1275 Minnesota Street art complex.
 Integrated into the architecture of the restaurant, her site-specific photographs depict images that solidify fleeting moments and the artist’s subtle interventions.
 Responding to transition and the materiality of the foundations for this important cultural center, the Alta installation presents what Wagner refers to as “an archeology in reverse”.
 Wagner also created the artwork for Patterson’s Coi and Plum Bar.

 Alta Group started as a free-standing restaurant in the mid-Market area of San Francisco, created by DPG (Coi, Aster, Alfred’s Plum Bar).
 With its innovative design, large bar and fun, high energy atmosphere, it was a success from day one.
 Alta’s core values – hospitality, deliciousness and accessibility – resonated with the neighborhood, and it became a popular gathering place.
-Minnesota Street Project will be Alta’s second location.
+Minnesota Street Project is Alta’s second location.